be5invis/Iosevka/.github/ISSUE_TEMPLATE/character-request.md

   - [ ] Mathematical or other professional use in documents.
   - [ ] The symbol set of a programming language.
 For the languages that support using arbitrary symbols, please provide usages in well-known components or libraries.
   - [ ] The symbol set of a command-line program.
-- [ ] For each character you requested, there are another monospace/programming font supports this character.
+- [ ] For each character you requested, there is at least a monospace/programming font supports this character.
 Provide images below.

 ------